By Bart Bjorneberg

 Photo: 1943 Alfa Romeo 6C 2500 arrives at Cooper Technica in Chicago.
 Photo credit: David Cooper.

-President at Cooper Technica, Inc.
+Cooper Technica, Inc.

 My company, Cooper Technica, Inc., has been privileged to work on some of the greatest automobiles ever made.
 At our workshops in Chicago, Illinois and in Lyon, France, we restore rare and valuable vintage European cars from the 1930s and 1940s.
 These specially selected cars embody the best of pre-WWII creativity and engineering genius.